amanuelmandefro3/job_list/README.md

 # Job Listings Web Application

-This is a web application for browsing job listings.
+This is a web application for browsing job listings and implemented with nextjs.
 Users can view all available job opportunities, sort them by relevance or deadline, and view detailed information about each job.

 ## Features